-Note the slash / that is denoting the mount point of the root directory.
+Note the slash / that denotes the mount point of the root directory.
 Now you can create files everywhere.
 But remember that written data is often buffered in RAM first and is not immediately stored on the media itself.
 If you simply switch off the power now, data that was still buffered in RAM may be lost.
-So, in this case it is really important to actually shut down the system with ...
+So, in this case it is important to shut down the system with ...